 Strategy for a newbie freelance writer

 As a newbie freelance writer, it can be overwhelming.
 Where to begin?!
-So I started reading tons of articles, blogs, and books about it.
-I summarized a part of this information in a step by step guide on how to become a freelance writer.
-This will be my strategy.
+Read my step by step guide on how to become a freelance writer.
+This will get you going.

 Thank you!
 Go to your inbox to confirm your subscription.
 Then you'll receive a link to download your ebook.
 No mail in your inbox?
 Check your spam box!